pankajsahu221/Foody/README.md

-## Foody- A Realtiem food ordering app built using Node.js, Express, ejs, MongoDb for database.
+## Foody- A Realtime food ordering app built using Node.js, Express, ejs, MongoDb for database.

 - User can login/signup(Full User Authentication using passport).
 - User can add items to cart and place orders(Cookies and sessions - Used Database to store session).